Chip Repair: When is it Possible?

 So, your customer calls and says they dropped something and chipped the freshly refinished tub you did a week ago.
 The good thing is, it's fixable.
 You can perform bathtub chip repair without completely refinishing the tub again.
 Simply repair and utilize a blending solvent!
 Repairing a chip is not rocket science and you will need nothing more than a toolbox full of repair materials, a drop cloth, extension cord and Topkote’s Fade-In Edge Blender Blending Solvent.
 When completed correctly, your customer shouldn’t be able to tell a repair was ever done.
 In the sections below, we'll outline the three steps necessary for successful chip repair.

-First decide if you can simply feather sand the chip or if you need to use filler.
-If you need to use filler, Topkote’s Icing Filler is a great choice.
-If no filler is needed, feather sand the chip using 220 or 320 grit sandpaper.
-If filler is needed, mix the filler per instructions and fill the chip.
-Let it dry for 15-20 minutes and sand the filler using 80 grit sandpaper and end with 220 or 320 grit sandpaper.
+First, decide if you can simply feather sand the chip or if you need to use filler.
+If no filler is needed, feather sand the chip using 220- or 320-grit sandpaper.
+If a filler is needed, mix it per the package instructions and fill the chip.
+Let it dry for 15-20 minutes and sand the filler using 80-grit sandpaper and end with 220- or 320-grit sandpaper.

-Use your Fade-In Edge Blender Blending Solvent and apply it sparingly in several light and quick passes focusing on the dry edges of your painted area.
+Use your Fade-In Edge Blender Blending Solvent and apply it sparingly in light, quick passes, focusing on the dry edges of your painted area.
 If you over apply the blending solvent you will cause runs or sags at the blended edge.
 Let it flash for a few minutes and apply again if necessary.